Our current Competitions

 You can take any focus in this question.
-You might want to look at inequalities in infection rates, or changes to education, or working from home, etc. There are many possible lines of enquiry!
+There are many possible lines of enquiry!
 If you want to enter, you need to produce an essay, podcast or video submission.
 Entries should be based on reading sociological studies, applying sociological knowledge that you have learned during your studies, and can include results obtained from your own research.
 If you do undertake your own research, you might use observations, interviews, or a questionnaire-based study.
 All research carried out for this competition has to abide the ethical guidelines of research, as stated at:

 Discover More Download the BSA Statement of Ethical Practice pdf

 If you have any questions regarding the competition criteria, please contact the BSA Membership Team.

 The BSA Young Sociologist of the Year Competition, is open to anyone currently studying at A level, A/S level, Scottish Higher Level or equivalent post-16 qualifications in Sociology and we encourage you to be as creative as possible with your answers!